 Spotlight: Dr. Joel Lowsky, Ed.D.

-Dr. Joel Lowsky is a recent graduate of UNE Online’s Doctor of Education in Educational Leadership (Ed.D.)
+Dr. Joel Lowsky is a recent graduate of UNE Online’s Doctor of Education in Transformative Leadership (Ed.D.)
 Program.
 We recently spoke with him about his career, his research, and plans for the future.

 Can you tell me a little bit about your background?

 I earned my bachelor’s degree in humanistic studies and English literature; two areas for which it’s tough to find a job!
 So I went back to school and earned another diploma, this time in Computer Programming.
 This gave me access to work in the corporate world, in technology.
 I went on to get a great job implementing software at large corporations, but after a few years, I felt that I wanted a more meaningful work experience.

 The turning point in my career was an eight-month volunteer stint at an HIV community center in Namibia, Africa.
 The organization’s mission was to meet the needs of both youth and adults to combat the threat of the HIV/AIDS epidemic, which, at the time, affected 25% of the population.
 Originally, my visit was supposed to be six months, but the experience was so powerful, I extended my stay.
 As an Information Technology expert, my job was to improve processes at the center and also to train locals on how to use a computer.
 As very few of them had experience with computers, I had to first explain the concept of a computer before we could start in on any type of lessons.
 The students had no idea how to even hold a mouse or turn on a computer.
 I ended up developing a comprehensive set of lessons as well as a textbook for use in future classes.